isomerpages/csa-sicw1/index.md

       button: View All Resources
       url: /resources/
   - infopic:
-      title: Shaping the Next Era of Global Cybersecurity
-      id: infopic
-      alt: Image alt text
-      description: The 10th SICW will explore the impact of cyber developments on global security and the digital economy, shaping the next era of global cybersecurity.
-      image: /images/AboutSICWGIF4.gif
-      button: See More
-      url: /about-sicw/
-  - infopic:
       title: SICW 2025 Event Highlights
       id: infopic
       description: Driving critical conversations through ministerial dialogues,